 I stopped and took a cell phone pic and sighed.
 My dreaded run had given me some nice moments.

 It's nice to know, exercise will only get easier, after I finish up treatments.
 For now, I'm going to enjoy the scenery more and worry less about how I look... in the scene.

 I'm ready to turn my attention to turkey festivities!
 The schools have been out all week and we keep having mini cold fronts.
 Tomorrow is Thanksgiving and I'm ready to enjoy!
 But I had to be reminded of that stupid cancer thing and be at radiation at 10:10 this morning.

 BUT... that whining intro is fake.
 I didn't mind going to radiation.
 I had too much to feel happy about.
 We're spending Thanksgiving with both kids this year and I'm feeling well.
 I just reached my halfway point with my treatments and only 3 weeks to go!
 Plus the appointment was quick and the staff was in great spirits, talking about favorite Thanksgiving foods and asking me about plans.

-New Orleans.
+We sat in a lovely booth at Brio, catching up on Heidi's trip to Japan and her engagement to Jamie.
+And the whole time, I knew Scott was on his way from New Orleans.
 How could I be anything but totally thankful about this holiday and this day?
 Plus, I have 4 days off from my "radiation job".
 Let the feasting begin!

 I've been trying to use these 6+ weeks of radiation to connect with people... a bit.
 I only have 5 to 15 minutes of waiting, by the time I come out of the dressing room.
 It seems like forever, when I'm sitting awkwardly with others in hospital gowns, not speaking.
 So I'm trying to avoid the comfort zone of staring at my technology... and I'm speaking.